Moruroa: French nuclear weapons testing

-French president Jacques Chirac's decision to run a nuclear test series at Mururoa on 5 September and 2 October 1995, just one year before the Comprehensive Test Ban Treaty was to be signed, caused worldwide protest, including an embargo of French wine.
+French president Jacques Chirac's decision to run a nuclear test series at Mururoa on 5 September and 2 October 1995, just one year before the Comprehensive Test Ban Treaty was to be signed, caused worldwide protests, including an embargo of French wine.
 Riots took place across Polynesia, and the South Pacific Forum threatened to suspend France.
 These tests were meant to provide France with enough data to improve further nuclear technology without needing additional series of tests.
 The last nuclear test on Moruroa occurred on 27 December 1995.

 The test site at Mururoa was dismantled following France's last nuclear test to date, which took place on 27 January 1996 on Fangataufa.
 In total, 181 explosions took place at Moruroa, 41 of which were atmospheric.
 However, the total number has been variously reported: nuclear scientists working at the site claim 175 explosions in total took place in the Pacific.

 Aftermath

-As of October 2005, it is still prohibited to visit Moruroa, according to the French Polynesia's president, Oscar Temaru.
+As of October 2005, it is still prohibited to visit Moruroa, according to the French Polynesia's president, Oscar Temaru, due to the high levels of radioactive contamination.
 The atoll is still guarded by French Forces.